-Thanksgiving is a wonderful time to give thanks with friends and family and eat LOTS of delicious food.
+Thanksgiving is a wonderful time to give thanks and eat LOTS of delicious foods.
 After the pie plates are licked clean, you will most likely be left feeling lethargic, heavy and dense for days.
-One of the best things that you can do to lessen the dip is to trade out certain ingredients in your favorite Thanksgiving dishes for options that are more healthy, nutritious, and easy to digest.
-Good news…you don’t have to sacrifice the flavor you love or the typical recipes you’re used to using.
+One of the best things that you can do to lessen the dip is to trade out certain ingredients in your favorite Thanksgiving or holiday dishes for options that are more healthy, nutritious, and easy to digest.
+The good news is you don’t have to sacrifice the flavor you love or miss out on your favorite recipes!

-It’s terrific to make healthy alternatives first and foremost so that you have something you can count on at Thanksgiving that is satisfying and matches your dietary and vibrational preferences.
+I find it helpful to make a healthy alternatives for your holiday dish so that you have something you can count on at holiday gatherings that matches your dietary and vibrational preferences.

 5 Simple Switches To Make Your Thanksgiving Dishes Healthier!

 There are many different schools of thought on the pros and cons of the 5 categories we are about to discuss.
-Some of these schools of thought are based on scientific studies while the others are most people’s fixed habitual preferences.
+Some of which are based on scientific studies, while the others are people’s fixed habitual preferences.
 Generally speaking, most people’s dietary challenges, especially around the Thanksgiving menu, originate from the categories we are about to go over.
 Below I list how you can switch out classic ingredients for healthier alternatives.

-1. Fresh and Organic: The easiest way to make your Thanksgiving healthier is to use fresh organic ingredients.
+1. Fresh and Organic: The easiest way to make your Thanksgiving healthier is to use fresh, organic ingredients.
 Classic Thanksgiving recipes frequently call for canned cream of mushrooms, green beans, pumpkin, and cranberries.
-Even being raised in a healthy home, I had used fresh cranberries or the meat of fresh pumpkin for pie. :O Switching to fresh organic ingredients has a higher nutritional value and is grown using less pesticides, which will lead to more flavor and a higher vibration.
+Even being raised in a healthy home, I had never used fresh cranberries or the meat of a fresh pumpkin until my late 20s… :O Switching to fresh organic ingredients has a higher nutritional value and is grown using less pesticides, which will lead to more flavor and a higher vibration.

 2. Wheat and Gluten: Many people are allergic, to varying degrees, to gluten and wheat.
-Gluten and wheat can cause inflammation and challenges with digestion if not adequately fermented, even without pesticides and GMOs.
-There are great alternatives available for everything you wish to make, believe me, I’ve tried it all!
+Gluten and wheat can cause inflammation and challenges with digestion if not adequately fermented, even if they are organic (without pesticides and GMOs)… There are great alternatives available for everything you wish to make, believe me, I’ve tried it all!
 For bread, I recommend buckwheat flour (this is my favorite brand – it has less of a rustic flavor), almond flour, and arrowroot flour.
-The delicious alternatives for deserts and pies include (ideally organic blanched) almond flour and different kinds of nuts (cashews, almonds, pecans, walnuts) and seeds for desserts and pie crusts.
+Delicious alternatives for deserts and pies include (ideally organic blanched) almond flour, different kinds of nuts (cashews, almonds, pecans, walnuts), and seeds for desserts and pie crusts.

 4. Sugar: Need I even say the reasons for reducing your intake of sugar? ;).
 Sugar feeds yeast, bacteria, and parasites.
 It also creates inflammation, mood, and blood sugar imbalances.
 Great low glycemic sugar alternatives include coconut sugar, monk fruit, and birch derived xylitol.
 If you’re not as sensitive to sugar, you could use organic maple syrup or honey.